top of page

 • Advisor of Sri Subhodharama Kaluwachchimulla, Kuliyapitiya

-• Co-Chairman of the Inter-faith Group which comprises of Spiritual leaders from other faiths, including Islam, Christianity, Hinduism, Taoism and Sikhism
+• Co-Chairman of the Inter-faith Group which comprises of Spiritual leaders from other faiths, including Islam, Christianity, Hinduism, Taoism, Sikhism and the Baha'i faith.

 • Chief Religious Advisor of Buddha Dhamma Followership Association Kuching